 Damage that happens over time, like cracks in the wall or other types of wear and tear, is the responsibility of the property’s owner to fix, as it’s their duty to ensure their property is fit for someone to live in.
 If you’re worried about having to prove whether damage is due to wear and tear, documenting it through photos and videos can help your case.

 If you’re the one who is responsible for accidental damage to the rental property, you may be required to arrange and pay for the repairs yourself.

-As a renter, you’re liable for contents that you own and the landlord doesn’t, i.e. all personal belongings you bring into your rental accommodation.
+As a renter, you’re also responsible for the contents that you own, i.e. all personal belongings you bring with you into your rental accommodation.

-This means you will need renters insurance covering your valuable possessions should anything happen to them.
+This means you will need contents insurance (also known as renters insurance) to cover your valuable possessions should anything happen to them.
 These may include:

 Your personal effects – e.g. your handbag, camera or bicycle – are best covered by personal effects insurance, which is usually an optional extra available under renters insurance.

 Given today’s climate of steep housing prices, more Australians than ever live in rental accommodation and regularly move houses, taking their belongings with them.
 In 2017-18, 32% of Australia’s population were renting.[i]